byronwolfman/nomad-playground/README.md

 ## Next Steps

-The [labs](https://github.com/byronwolfman/nomad-playground/tree/master/labs) directory in this repo provides several guided labs to explore Nomad's scheduling behaviour.
-These labs make use of a "webapp" container with different executables inside, each mimicking a particular function you might see performed by a microservice:
+Several guided [labs](https://github.com/byronwolfman/nomad-playground/tree/master/labs) are provided to explore Nomad's scheduling behaviour.
+These labs make use of an included "webapp" docker image with different executables inside, each mimicking a particular function you might see performed by a microservice:

 1. `job-files/web.nomad` launches several web containers.
 The update stanza is designed to use a blue/green stategy with manual promotion and zero downtime.
 Watch the Consul catalog and Docker's `ps` during a deploy to see how this is done.
 Crashed containers should be restarted by Nomad.
 The "webserver" is actually just netcat; the unmodified version can be found in [this repo](https://github.com/benrady/shinatra).
 1. `job-files/poller.nomad` launches pretend poller containers.
 They don't do anything but occasionally output text to stdout.
 Think of this as a mock sidekiq or celery.
 Crashed containers should be restarted by Nomad.